 Hikers to the crater of Mount Rinjani are in for an epic adventure.
 The whole hike takes three days and in no way fit for novice hikers and casual travellers.
 Found in Lombok, Indonesia, the highest point rises up to over 3,700 meters looming over the entire town.
 It’s the second highest of the 130 volcanoes in Indonesia.
 The hike is tough but the magnificent views at the rim of the crater are rewarding.
 The soil at the top is rocky and black, but the surrounding hues of greens and purples in the valley below are stunning.
 The volcanic lake is called Lake Segara Anak, characterized by its deep turquoise color.
 Mount Barujari, an active volcano, sits at the edge of the lake and spews steam from the bubbling earth below.
 At night and unobstructed by light pollution, the sky is black and stars shine the brightest.

-No visit ti Japan is complete without even just a glimpse at the iconic Mount Fuji.
+No visit to Japan is complete without even just a glimpse at the iconic Mount Fuji.
 For the more adventurous, a hike to the summit of this sacred peak is a necessity.
 It’s an active volcano that towers up to 3,776 meters.
 Despite the steep slope of the volcano, it’s still a good experience for beginners.
 As with everything in Japan, the trails are well-marked and organized.
 There are also mountain huts and medical centers placed strategically along the trail to ensure that every climber will be taken care of.
 Over 300,000 make the climb to the top at Mt.
 Fuji, and there’s still plenty of room and wonder to go around.
 The whole hike to the summit and back takes two days, including an overnight in one of the mountain huts.
 There are no fees to climb Mt.
 Fuji, which means it can get extremely crowded during the weekends.
 However, the whole climb to the top is filled with views of the towns and cities down below.
 As a relatively easy climb, standing at the summit to to welcome the sunrise is an experience many people can enjoy.
+Of course, there are lots of other hikes in Japan, but this should be at the top of your list.

 Bhutan is home to many astonishing treks in Asia, and the Druk Path Trek is a great introduction to trekking in Asia.
 The whole trek takes around 7 days, depending on how fast or slow you want to take it.
 While it doesn’t require any special skills, altitude sickness is a big concern.
 The trek starts at an altitude of 1,000 meters at the valley of Paro and peaks at 4,110 meters when you reach Phume La.
 The surroundings are very diverse, starting with apple orchards and pine forests, through grassy ridges and rhododendron forests.
 You will also see alpine yak pastures and mountain lakes punched up by splendid views of the Himalayas.
 It’s essentially many different Asian hike experiences packed in one trek and will leave you wanting for more.